 Our center-based Early Intervention center (Opening September 2022) provides an interdisciplinary approach utilizing current research and best practice of Applied Behavior Analysis, Speech, Occupational, and Play Therapy.

 We provide families with transition support and advocacy coaching.
-Meetings will be held at parent-friendly times, and also recorded for viewing at later dates.
-Our Parent Portal, securely located on our website, will give 24-hour, one-stop-access to all resources.
+Meetings will be held at family-friendly times, and also recorded for viewing at later dates.
+Our Family Portal, securely located on our website, will give 24-hour, one-stop-access to all resources.

 Our staff can join us with little experience but through our intensive training curriculum, our classroom staff can leave us as Registered Behavior Technicians® (RBT®).
 A marketable certification that they can leverage for higher-paying direct service positions; and through our strategic partnerships, we can guarantee them placement.